SirGavith/Sir-s-Scripts/README.md

  - Name a nether star `Magnet` (not case sensitive) and it will pull nearby items to you
  - Right click nether star to toggle magnet
 ### Till
- - Type `/till` whilt facing a tillable block, and it will turn to farmland
+ - Type `/till` while facing a tillable block, and it will turn to farmland

 ## Un-Released Scripts - Don't expect these to work
 ### carefulbreak - not functional